 With that said, stovetop cooking can be a convenient option.
 It will also give you soy curls that are a little saucy, yet still darkening and crisping at the surface.
 If you want a more saucy soy curl, this option is great!

 The soy curls can be stored in an air-tight container in the fridge for up to five days or frozen for up to six weeks.
+This makes them a really nice option for weekly vegan meal prep, if that’s your thing.

 You can also pop them into the air fryer and air fry them for 3-5 minutes at 400F.